RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: Contributions from the Tadpole

-We now turn our attention to the contribution of the \emph{tadpole diagram} (see Fig.~\ref{fig1}), which corresponds to the zero-mode contribution in the interaction picture.
-To evaluate the tadpole terms, we make use of the Mukhanov--Sasaki (M-S) equation for the zero-mode solution ${\cal Q}_{k=0}$.
-By imposing the observational constraints from the CMB superhorizon modes at the end of inflation, together with the matching conditions across the $SRI \to USR$ and $USR \to SRII$ transitions, one obtains explicit solutions for the tadpole zero modes, as given in Eqs.~\eqref{ZeromodeSRI}–\eqref{ZeromodeSRII} of Appendix~\ref{AppC}.
+To evaluate the tadpole terms, we make use of the Mukhanov–Sasaki (M‑S) equation for the zero‑mode solution $\mathcal{Q}_{k=0}$.
+By imposing the observational constraints from the CMB superhorizon modes at both the initiation and the end of inflation, together with the matching conditions across the SRI $\rightarrow$ USR and USR $\rightarrow$ SRII transitions, we obtain explicit solutions for the tadpole zero modes, as given in Eqs.~\eqref{ZeromodeSRI}–\eqref{ZeromodeSRII} of Appendix~\ref{AppC}.

+The tadpole diagram represents a two‑point function with zero modes, see Fig.~\ref{fig1}, the third diagram.
+In the presence of a non‑attractor phase like USR, the zero mode can acquire a non‑trivial time dependence, leading to a non‑zero tadpole.
+This contributes to the two‑point function through contractions with the external legs.